bg4us/utterson/README.md

 Navigate to localhost:5000

-When running locally, utterson will use your local file system to store the key pairs, and will try using sendmail on your local machine to send messa
+When running locally, utterson will use your local file system to store the key pairs, and will try using sendmail on your local machine to send messages.